avadhutp/phileas/README.md

 Phileas can tell you where you should travel next, based on your instagram likes.
 Phileas ingests your likes and drops them as markers on a map.
 It also uses Yelp's API and enriches your liked media with some more information—like places of interest, eateries, hotels, etc.

+# Installation
+1. Create an `ini` file as shown in the [settings](#settings) section of this README
+2. Put it in `/etc/phileas.ini`; optionally, you can pass the location of the ini file at run time
+3. Download Phileas: `go get github.com/avadhutp/phileas`
+4. First, run setup as `phileas setup`; this will set up the required table structure
+5. Next, initiate the backfill as `phileas backfill`; this will populate the database with all the historic data
+6. Finally, run the actual Phileas server by issuing `phileas start`; you can issue this command in parallel with the `backfill` command

 # Settings
 Phileas works off of an `ini` file.
 This supports the following configs:
 ### Common